- 07/08/2022 -

 So what do we know about the risks of CBD use?
 The science might still be emerging, but thankfully, there is some information out there.

 When looking for information, it’s important to see what health authorities are saying about the safety and risks of CBD use.
 Since 2017, the World Health Organization (WHO) has suggested that CBD has a good safety profile.
 They state that recreational CBD use does not appear to be linked to any health issues, and in contrast, may have potential to be used as a treatment for a variety of concerns.
 However, WHO also cites the need for more research.
 There’s a lot we still don’t know about how CBD impacts our bodies, especially when it comes to any supposed health benefits, and substantial health claims can’t be made until we know more.
-Unfortunately, the actual studies used to reach these safety conclusions seem to have been either removed or made less publicly accessible on their website.

 The Government of Canada has also issued information about cannabis use and risks, discussing everything from long-term use, age, pregnancy, and breastfeeding.
 While much of the information they have pertains to cannabis (THC) use, and not necessarily CBD, it’s still a good resource full of important information for consumers.

-The current research also seems to suggest similar safety findings, even at high doses.
+The current research we have also seems to suggest similar safety findings, even at high doses.
 What side effects do exist are reported to be relatively benign, including things like drowsiness, digestive issues, and mood changes.
 Since we’re all different and everyone’s body will react differently, it’s important to check with your doctor and follow the advice of your local health authorities.

 We’ve also seen conversations about CBD impacting heart health or amplifying the risk of things like psychosis and schizophrenia.
 However, we haven’t seen research to back this up yet, and these issues appear to be linked more to THC use than CBD.
 As well as this, the research we have so far suggests that CBD is non-addictive, but rather, may have the potential to help treat addiction.
 While the World Health Organization acknowledges the findings of some of these studies, it does not recommend CBD for medical use at this time because more evidence is needed.